withattribution/gold/README.md

 basic interface to scan a sample and compare it to the reference sample

-requires a non-volatile storage method like a database
+✓requires a non-volatile storage method like a database

 peak finding and delta-F between 3 major peaks